Skip over main navigation

 • Basket: (0 items)

-The FBFF is committed to supporting the Bereaved Families Forum (PCFF), a joint Israeli and Palestinian organisation made up of more than 650 bereaved families, all of whom have lost a close family member to the conflict.
-Instead of seeking revenge, they have chosen the path of reconciliation.
+The UK Friends of the Parents Circle - Families Forum is committed to supporting Parents Circle - Families Forum (PCFF), a joint Israeli and Palestinian organisation made up of more than 1,000 bereaved families, all of whom have lost a close family member to the conflict.
+Instead of seeking revenge, these brave members have chosen the path of reconciliation.

 Members of the Forum conduct educational, public and media activities to promote reconciliation between the Palestinian and Israeli communities.